jasenjackson/comp383/README.md

   * *"2"* runs the differential expression analysis (1 & 2)
   * *"3"* runs the strain comparison (1 & 3)
 *  -g,--genome: fasta file containg the HCMV reference genome (must be .fasta/.fa)
-*  -i,--input: list of SRA *ids* for the transcriptome data
+*  -i,--input: list of SRA *ids* for the transcriptome data.
+Currently, only two input files can be used.
 *  -s,--sample: (optional) a user-provided name for each sample.
-Must be in the same order as the samples!
+Must be in the same order as the input files!

-## walkthroughs
+## Example

 To run everything from the beginning, with my original settings, just clone this repository and run the following command:

-    python3 main.py -m full -g HCMVA.fasta --g HCMV.fa -i SRR5660044,SRR5660045 -s 2dpi,6dpi
+    python3 main.py -m "full" -g "HCMVA.fasta" --g HCMV.fa -i SRR5660044,SRR5660045 -s 2dpi,6dpi

+ The results will be stored in OptionB_Jasen_Jackson/OptionB.log.
+All data will be stored here as well.